dcmoods/Project3_CSci846/README.md

 ## Running the project

-The application takes 4 parameters:
+The application takes 4 parameters, however, only input and output are required.
+If not n or k values are set, each will default to the value 2:

-1. 𝑛: an integer value greater than 0, deterring the size of the n-grams
+1. 𝑛: an integer value greater than 0, determiniing the size of the n-grams
-2. 𝑘: an integer value greater than 0, deterring a threshold for which a couple of documents are regarded to contain simialrity.
+2. 𝑘: an integer value greater than 0, determiniing a threshold for which a couple of documents are regarded to contain simialrity.
 I.e. the algorithm will plot only couples with Sim(𝑑𝑜𝑐1 , 𝑑𝑜𝑐2) ≥ 𝑘
-3. docs: a directory containing documents to run the algorithm on
+3. input: a directory containing documents to run the algorithm on
 4. output: the name of a directory to store the output

 ```
-hadoop jar est.jar Estimator 2 2 /user/yourName/estimator/input /user/yourName/estimator/output
+hadoop jar est.jar Estimator -input /user/yourName/estimator/input -output /user/yourName/estimator/output
 ```

 ## Viewing the output